nicolas-jaubert/PacMan-Project-CPP/README.md

 VLC must be installed if you want to hear background music.

 * With the terminal
-After downloading the code, go inside the directory called "Pacman-CPP" Then write in your terminal:
+After downloading the code, go inside the directory called "Pacman-CPP".

+Then write in your terminal:

 ``g++ main.cpp Nos_fichiers/*.cpp``